T-S-Liang/T-S-Liang.github.io/_pages/about.md

 I'm currently an undergraduate student at <a href = "https://physics.whu.edu.cn">School of Physics and Technology, Wuhan University</a>.
 My research interests fall into the field of **condensed matter physics**, especially **2-D materials like TMDs, graphene and their heterostructures.**

 In my undergraduate research, I investigated the properties of 2-D materials via optical experiment and theoreical computational simulation.
 I am a member of Prof. <a href = "http://jszy.whu.edu.cn/zhangshunping/en/index.htm#">Shunping Zhang</a> and Prof. <a href = "http://yuan.whu.edu.cn">Shengjun Yuan</a>'s group at Wuhan Univeristy.
-If everything goes well, I would be a Ph.D. student in Prof. <a href = "https://www.physics.hku.hk/~wangyao/">Wang Yao</a>'s Group at HKU.

 **Please contact me via:**